rohitpidishetty/Low-Level-API-s-for-Garuda-HLDS/README.md

 - Performance optimization

 ### High-Level Layer (HLDS)
-Exposed within Garuda as abstract data structures, built on top of the LL-API.
+Exposed within Garuda as abstract data structures, built on top of the LL-Lib.

 ---